View Course Path

 Look at the schematic.
 So simple and elegant.

-Testbench of the AND gate using Verilog
+Testbench for AND gate in Verilog

 The file to be included and the name of the module changes, but the basic structure of the testbench remains the same in all the three modeling styles.
 You can learn how to write a testbench in Verilog here.
+We use testbench to verify the correctness of the AND Gate code.
+This simulates the design by applying different input combinations and checking the output.

 `include "AND_2_behavioral.v"